staymarta/dev/README.md

 ### I don't like rebuilding images!

-Simple, just mirror your service to /storage (using rsync, or whatever)

-and then write code in the following dir `./storage/<your-dir>`

-Then, in container, use something to refresh it on filesystem change.
+Add a volume in the docker-compose to target ./storage/<service>:/in/container/dir

 ## Default Configuration